lilygoose89/eco-trails/_tours/1-day-doi-inthanon-hilltribe-trail.md

 layout: tour
 title: 1 Day Doi Inthanon Hilltribe Trail
 description: >-
-  Experience a completely off the beaten track hiking trail in one of Northern Thailand's most beautiful National Parks, Pha Daeng National Park in Chiang Dao.
-Rich in fauna and flora.
-Incredibly scenic and non-touristic.
-Here you will hike one of a kind special hiking trails, traveling 4 - 5 hours through the heart of the rainforest.
-Visit waterfalls, viewpoints and learn about the jungle and Karen hilltribe culture form your guide.
-The park is located alongside Doi Luang Mountain, the third highest mountain in Thailand.
+  Experience a completely off the beaten track hiking trail in Doi Inthanon National Park, rich in fauna and flora.
+Incredibly scenic and non touristic.
+  Here you will hike one of a kind special hiking trails.
+Hiking around 4 to 5 hours through the heart of the rain forests.
+Stop at a 15 metre cascading waterfall for lunch and make your plates out of banana leaves, enjoy view points along the trail and arrive at a ethnic Karen Hilltribe village, learn about the traditional herbs and discover all the different things you can eat from the rainforest along the way.
+This trip is great for families because the trail is not difficult.
-code: CD1
+code: DIH1
 tripkey: '27929'
 tourgroup: trek
 featured: